-If someone has forced or tricked you to do anything you are not comfortable with, you may be a victim of human trafficking.
-Human trafficking is more common than many people think; there are at least 5000 victims in the UK.
+If someone has forced or tricked you to do anything you are not comfortable with, you may be a victim of human trafficking and modern day slavery.
+Human trafficking and modern day slavery is more common than many people think; there are at least 13,000 victims in the UK.

-Human trafficking includes the threat or use of force, coercion, deception and abuse of power to control another person, for the purpose of exploitation.
+Human trafficking and modern day slavery includes the threat or use of force, coercion, deception and abuse of power to control another person, for the purpose of exploitation.

 Exploitation can include: